daymxn/vidos/README.md

 ```
 ## Overview

-vidos allows you to create/manage server blocks (virtual domains) on the fly with
+vidos (short for _virtual domains_) allows you to create/manage server blocks (otherwise known as virtual domains) on the fly with
 next to no setup required; allowing you to route any domain to any IP.

 While this could be utilized for a variety of things, the primary intention is to